mluisbrown/LCZoomTransition/README.md

 A custom UIViewController animated and interactive transition for use in master detail apps that uses a zoom in effect when going from master to detail and a zoom out effect when going back to the master view.

+When returning to the master view the 'back' transition can be interactively controlled by either a pinch gesture or the standard iOS 7 screen edge pan 'back' gesture.

+As used in my app [ThenDo](http://thendo.it)

 ## Requirements

 * iOS 7.0 or later.